 In addition to the things to see in Freiburg, there are also many places to shop.
 Coming from Switzerland, where prices are exorbitant, we spent some time at the shops in Freiburg where we could pick up a few items at a lower cost.
 However, since we were taking the Freiburg to Basel train rather than driving, we had to be sure we could carry it all home!

 Looking for an airport near Freiburg, Germany?
-The EuroAirport Basel Mulhouse Freiburg is the closest airport to Freiburg, Germany…and is located 29 miles away in Saint-Louis, France.
-Search for the best fares on SkyScanner.
+The EuroAirport Basel Mulhouse Freiburg (BSL) is the closest airport to Freiburg, Germany…and is located 29 miles away in Saint-Louis, France.
+Read our hints for finding the best fares on airline tickets and then hop on SkyScanner.